Koromix/rygel/doc/benchmarks.md

 This test is based around repeated calls to a simple standard C function atoi, and has three implementations:

-- the first one is the reference, it calls atoi through an N-API module, and is close to the theoretical limit of a perfect (no overhead) Node.js > C FFI implementation.
+- the first one is the reference, it calls atoi through an N-API module, and is close to the theoretical limit of a perfect (no overhead) Node.js > C FFI implementation (pre-compiled static glue code)
 - the second one calls atoi through Koffi
 - the third one uses the official Node.js FFI implementation, node-ffi-napi